-Posted in response to Becky’s July Squares challenge theme of ‘Trees.’
+Posted in response to Becky’s October Squares challenge theme of ‘Past Squares – Blue.’
 See more responses here.

-This week’s Sunday Stills challenge theme is ‘Great Outdoors.’
+This week’s Sunday Stills challenge theme is ‘Sports and Hobbies.’
 See more responses here.